2 MATERIAL ACCOUNTING POLICIES

 Liquidated damages / penalties are provided for as per the contract terms wherever there is a delayed delivery attributable to the Company.

 Revenues are recognised at a point in time when control of the goods is transferred to the buyer, usually on delivery of the goods or on customer acceptance.
-Revenue from the sale of goods is measured at the fair value of the consideration received or receivable, net of returns and allowances, trade discounts and volume rebates.
+Revenue from the sale of goods is measured to the amount of transaction price received or receivable, net of variable consideration, returns and allowances, trade discounts and volume rebates.

 Revenue from execution of contracts for projects and services